 Rear door toward the roof line

-Set the swing-door end facing your eave so ground-throw and walk-in loading share the same path for your crew today.
+Set the swing-door end facing the eave the crew is working so walk-in loading and ground-throw share the same path.

 Surface protection